gao-hongnan/omniverse/omniverse/playbook/softmax_preserves_order_not_invariant_scaling.md

 ## Sharpening and Dampening the Softmax Distribution

-Continuing from our previous example, the 3rd element of the softmax output has largest weight, and suppressing the other elements.
+Continuing from our first example, the 3rd element of the softmax output has the largest weight (`9.9995e-01`), thereby suppressing the other elements.
 The sharp readers would have noticed that even though the 3rd element has the largest weight, it was at a whooping $0.99995$, which is almost $1$ - which means the rest of the elements are almost zero.
+As we shall briefly touch upon later, sampling from a
+[multinomial distribution](https://en.wikipedia.org/wiki/Multinomial_distribution)
-As we shall briefly touch upon later, sampling from a [multinomial distribution](https://en.wikipedia.org/wiki/Multinomial_distribution) with the parameter $\boldsymbol{\pi}$, where $\boldsymbol{\pi}$ is the softmax output, almost surely will select the 3rd element because of the high probability.
+(number of trials is 1 because we are sampling one token at each time step) with the parameter $\boldsymbol{\pi}$, where $\boldsymbol{\pi}$ is the softmax output, almost surely will select the 3rd element because of the high probability.
 This is what we call a **_sharp_** softmax distribution.